 Let's talk about what your electric pressure cooker can and can't do.

-Most electric pressure cookers on the market, like my ZenChef Multifunctional Electric Pressure Cooker, do more than just pressure cooking.
-The ZenChef Pressure Cooker:
+Most electric pressure cookers on the market, like the Instant Pot, do more than just pressure cooking, such as:

-- keeps your food warm once it's done cooking
+- keeping your food warm once it's done cooking

-A pressure cooker that does other stuff like this is often called a "multi-pot".
+A pressure cooker that performs other functions like this is often called a "multi-pot".

 Most multi-pots also have preset buttons for things like beans and soups, which I don't recommend using.
 These presets can feel like a shortcut, but think about beans, for example.